dr-aman-sharma/Data-Science/MS Excell- Earthquakes analysis/MoI_Pendulum_Experiment.md

 - **Six propellers** (Tarot 1655, 16-inch)

 How the SDF is built (this is the whole key to the procedure): the drone isn't one solid block.
-It's split into separate "links" — body, each rotor, the flight controller, each camera, etc. Every link carries its own mass and its own inertia, and Gazebo automatically adds them all together to get the inertia of the whole drone.
+It is split into separate "links" — body, each rotor, the flight controller, each camera, etc. Every link carries its own mass and its own inertia, and Gazebo automatically adds them all together to get the inertia of the whole drone.
 So our job is just to make sure **each part is counted once, in the right